akhealth/DevSecOpsMvp/Communication.md

 * VSTS (tagged comments in pull requests)
 * Slack (out-of-email-band messaging)

-## Opportunities
+## Unblocking Opportunities
-This section identifies blocking opportunities that we need to address by communicating across development, operations and security to support DevOps work getting done and ensure each domain's requirements are met.
+This section identifies opportunities to unblock work that we need to address by communicating across development, operations and security to support DevOps work getting done and ensure each domain's requirements are met.

 ### Development Related Opportunities
 TBD

 ### Operations Related Opportunities
-The following topics identify blockers that might inform improved DevOps practices related to the Operations area of responsibility:
+The following topics identify opportunities that might inform improved DevOps practices related to the Operations area of responsibility:
 * What is the infrastructure team's role in the design process for an application that communicates across datacenters?
 * What are the operational responsibilities the infrastructure team carries that are impacted by Azure App Service PaaS?
 * What are the enterprise services the infrastructure/ops team owns that we are relying on (is there an implicit or explicit service/operating level agreement we are correctly/incorrectly engaging)?